Finnigan-McNeill Properties offers investment in property renovation with an advertised 10% Return On Investment (ROI).

-Investors invest in individual properties which Finnigan-McNeil renovates and either sells or rents out.
+Investors invest in individual properties which Finnigan-McNeill renovates and either sells or rents out.

 10% Minimum Fixed Guaranteed Return

 Looking to get a better return from your savings than what the banks are offering?

 We offer a GUARANTEED Minimum Fixed 10% ROI

 On their website, this return is described as a 12 month investment (“Receive your initial investment plus your minimum Fixed 10% ROI within 12 months”).
 However, the website also holds out the possibility that investors may be able to realise their 10% ROI quicker than this if the property is sold quickly enough, and reinvest their funds.
 The website suggests that investors can make a 21.1% annual return by investing in a property which exits in six months paying 10%, and then another which exits in six months also paying 10%.

 No details of the directors of Finnigan-McNeill are provided on its website.
 Companies House shows that the directors are Darren James McNeill and Kay Louise Finnigan, who jointly own the company.

 Finnigan-McNeill Properties Limited was incorporated in January 2017 and its last accounts (made up to January 2018) show it to have minus £10,402 in net assets.
 These accounts were unaudited due to Finnigan-McNeill’s small size and did not include a profit and loss account.

 This is an unregulated investment in a small company and if Finnigan-McNeill Properties fails to make sufficient returns to pay its investors 10% per year, you risk losing up to 100% of your money.